 Customers are still buying – the only thing that has changed is HOW they are buying.

 The best thing you can do for yourself and your customers is to keep in touch with them.
 Do not leave them in the dark.

 Continue nurturing them, solve their problems, remove all the friction in their customer journey.
 Use whatever loyalty or CRM tool that you have invested in to engage with customers.

 If you’re still not sure how or what to say to continue nurturing a relationship with your customers, here are some tips:

 Address the issue at hand

-Of course you want your business to keep operating.
+As a business owner, of course you want your business to keep operating.
 But you have to accept that things will never be the same.